Workplace Assessment Using Direct and Indirect Methods PDA

 You will use direct methods such as observation, examination of work products (both created and not created at the time of observation) and questioning.
 You may also be involved in authenticating indirect evidence such as discussion with candidates, testimony of others (witnesses), examination of candidate statements, assessment of candidates in simulated environments, recognition of prior learning (RPL), otherwise known as the accreditation of prior achievement (APA).

-- The PDA in Workplace Assessment Using Direct and Indirect Methods is one of the qualifications required by workplace assessors who assess SVQs, other workplace qualifications or in-company standards.
+- One of the qualifications required by workplace assessors who assess SVQs, other workplace qualifications or in-company standards

 - Relevant care experience and access to candidates undertaking their SVQ awards